Tobacco Retailers Fact Sheet

 PDF 129 KB

 Under the Tobacco and E-Cigarette Products Regulations 2019, tobacco products must not be visible from anywhere inside or outside a retail outlet.
-The ban also applies to vending machines and
+The ban also applies to vending machines and duty free shops.
+Pictures of tobacco products are not permitted to be shown.
+Information below is available on:

 A ‘point of sale’ refers to: